 The best time to start measuring SEO ROI is before you start investing.
 The second best time is right now.

-Measuring SEO ROI for SaaS isn't about tracking every keyword position.
-It's about connecting organic search to your revenue pipeline with a clear, repeatable framework.
+Measuring SaaS SEO ROI isn't about tracking every keyword position.
+It's about connecting organic search to your revenue pipeline with a clear, repeatable SEO report dashboard framework.

 Here's your action plan: